QuantEcon/python_lecture_sandpit/source/rst/RE_with_feedback.rst

 ==============================================

-The same pattern of eigenvalues splitting around unity, with one being below unity and another greater than unity, will sometimes continue to prevail when we activate feedback from the log price level to the log money supply.
+The same pattern of eigenvalues splitting around unity, with one being below unity and another greater than unity, sometimes continues to prevail when there is  *feedback* from the log price level to the log money supply.

 Let the feedback rule be